joshydavid/information-security-study-notes/resources/cryptography.md

 ## CIA Triad

-The CIA triad is a model in Information Security that emphasises 3 core principles for protecting data and systems and we need to balance all 3.
+The CIA triad is a model in Information Security that emphasizes 3 core principles for protecting data and systems and we need to balance all 3.

-**Confidentality**
+**Confidentiality**

-- Ensures that sensitive information is accessed only by authorised individuals and not exposed to unauthorised personnel.
+- Ensures that sensitive information is accessed only by authorized individuals and not exposed to unauthorized personnel.
 - Techniques
   - Encryption
   - Access control